 We live in a time where people treat their ancestors with absolute disregard or disrespect.
 We despise their traditions and rituals.
 We find everything they introduced bizarre or horrifying.
-And those who still follow their beliefs or perform some of their rituals are disparaged by the urban class and treated like the uncivilised type or the downright savages.
-But the truth remains that all these practices–despite how funny or scary they look– they once served a purpose.
+And those who still follow their beliefs or perform some of their rituals are disparaged by the urban class and tagged uncivilized or downright savages.
+But the truth remains that all these practices despite how funny or scary they look once served some purposes.
 They made great warriors out of average men.
 They groomed loyal wives and respectful children.
-They determined great leaders, and, at the same time, formed a basis of whom we are in right now.
+They determined great leaders and at the same time, formed a basis of whom we are right now.
 And that’s why I won’t hesitate to call for a round of accolade to those who still revere our ancestors and are not ashamed of their own culture.
-In fact, if you thought that all these practices were long blown by the wind, here are 6 African tribes and their horrifying practices (according to you), that is willing to soil their image, but make our ancestors proud: See Also: 5 Most Powerful African Kings of Ancient History
+In fact, if you thought that all these practices were long blown by the wind, here are 6 African tribes and their horrifying practices (according to you), that is willing to soil their image, but make our ancestors proud:

 1. The Maasai in Kenya and Tanzania — Female Genital Mutilation

 For a very long time, the Maasai have been circumcising their women just to prevent them from engaging in sex until they are married.
-This practice, as justified by some of the Maasai elders, is more important in the Maasai culture as it helps in controlling women libido.
-As a result, a maasai woman will always refrain from sexual fantasizes until she is ready for marriage.
-The shocking part is that a woman genitalia will be cut off using a sharp object, and she should bear the pain without any form of anesthetic.
+This practice, as justified by some of the Maasai elders, is very important in the Maasai culture as it helps in controlling women libido.
+As a result, a Maasai woman will always refrain from sexual fantasizes until she is ready for marriage.
+The shocking part is that a woman genitalia will be cut off using a sharp object, and she should bear the pain without any form of anesthesia.

-While you can easily meet a girl on-line and ask her to marry you, the Suri and Surma men have to fight and win so that they can get a woman to marry.
-According to one particular Suri elder, a Suri man must perform a ritual that involves covering his body and face with clay, and then walk naked while carrying an 8 feet pole–this ceremony is generally referred to as Donga by the natives of this land.
-After that, he will be required to engage other single men in a fight as a large number of unmarried Surma women watch and patiently wait to choose the winners as their husband.
+While you can easily meet a girl online and ask her to marry you, the Suri and Surma men have to fight and win so that they can get a woman to marry.
+According to one particular Suri elder, a Suri man must perform a ritual that involves covering his body and face with clay, and then walk naked while carrying an 8 feet pole; this ceremony is generally referred to as Donga by the natives of this land.
+After that, he will be required to engage other single men in a fight as a large number of unmarried Surma women watch and patiently wait to choose the winners as their husbands.

-This may be seen as a difficult thing to happen in the current world, but to Hamer women from the South-western Ethiopia it’s more like a normal phase of life.
-The worst part is that before you can be allowed to engage in this ritual (bull jumping ritual), you’ll first have to go through a series of whipping on both the back and buttocks until there are some scars that will signify that you’ve already gone through the ritual and you’re now a grown woman who is very ready for marriage.
-A Hammer man, on the other hand, can marry up-to four women and in case he dies, then all his properties will be equally distributed among the wives but not the children.
+This may be seen as a difficult thing to happen in the current world, but to Hamer women from South-western Ethiopia, it’s more like a normal phase of life.
+The worst part is that before you can be allowed to engage in this bull jumping ritual, you’ll first have to go through a series of whipping on both the back and buttocks until there are some scars that will signify that you’ve already gone through the ritual and you’re now a grown woman who is very ready for marriage.
+A Hammerman, on the other hand, can marry up to four women and in case he dies, then all his properties will be equally distributed among the wives but not the children.